-There is no statutory personal contribution for other medical care (e.g. GP care).
+There is no statutory personal contribution for other medical (GP) care.

-The costs of other medical care (e.g. GP care) do not count towards the compulsory and, if applicable, voluntary excess.
+Are the costs deducted from the compulsory excess?
+The costs of other medical (GP) care do not count towards the compulsory excess.

 Medical care for specific patient groups

 You are entitled to medical care for specific groups of patients.
 This care comprises general medical care for specific patient groups under or pursuant to the Healthcare Insurance Act (Zorgverzekeringswet).
 The care may include diagnostics, consultations, specific consultation with your attending physician and implementation or management of the treatment plan.
 This concerns care for vulnerable groups living at home, for example vulnerable elderly people, people with chronically progressive degenerative diseases, people with non-congenital brain damage and people with a mental impairment aged eighteen and older.
 This care focuses on improving independent living, preventing the limitations from worsening and learning to live with the (progressive) limitations.